phanirithvij2000/system/README.md

   - or have a full build action which does not use cache
     - or in a different repo? but can 10GB hold it
     - iron hm seems to be 7GB
+  - whacky
-  - whacky gha runner home-manager profile
+    - [ ] gha runner home-manager profile
     - [ ] repo/cache per host?
+  - [ ] detect files changed and do only nixos or hm build to not waste gha resources
+  - [ ] pre-commit hooks and pre-commit hooks step in gha like npins
+    - [ ] remove xc? somehow get navi cheats to work via cli without duplication
+      - nix attrsets for commands and converted to navi, espanso, etc? or ref by id/slug each command?
 - [ ] minimal profile
   - remove alsa, 32bit
   - documentation enable false